 If you're looking to buy a new laptop, here are a few things to consider when looking at all the available options, and picking out what works best for you.

-Figuring out exactly what you're going to be suing your laptop for, is the most important thing to consider before you you start shopping for one.
+Figuring out exactly what you're going to be using your laptop for, is the most important thing to consider before you start shopping for one.
 Is the laptop going to be used by you only, your kids, or your whole family?
 Is it going to be used for general home use, gaming, or work?
-Answering these questions before you start looking will make deciding what laptops and operating system suits your needs much easier.
+Answering these questions before you start looking will make deciding what laptops and operating system suit your needs much easier.

 2. Pick Your Type

 The first type of Laptop is the standard Clamshell design that has been the standard laptop design since the beginning.
 These types of laptops range greatly in physical appearance, screen size, and level of performance.

 The second type of Laptop is the Touch-Screen Laptop.
 In many cases, these will physically look the same as Clamshell laptops but will include a touch-screen just like your smartphone or tablet, only larger.

 The next type is the 2-in-1 Laptop.
 These computers start to blur the line between Laptops and Tablets.
 Within the 2-in-1 Laptop family, there are two separate kinds.
 The first is known as the Split type, where the keyboard will physically separate from the screen, which usually also holds all the internal components and battery, effectively making it a large tablet.
 The second kind of 2-in-1 is the 360 degree or flip version.
 These 2-in-1's have a special hinge that lets the screen rotate 360 degrees around the body, folding the computer into a tablet form factor.